twardoch/fonttools-opentype-hinting-freezer/README.md

 # fonttools-opentype-hinting-freezer

 `pyfthintfreeze` CLI tool and a Python 3.x library that applies the hinting of an existing OT font to the contours of that font, at a specified PPM size, and outputs the font with modified contours.

+The tool uses FreeType to run the hinting code.
+It works better with TTF, OTF support is buggy.

 ## Installation